tthephas/Chuck-Norris-Joke-Generator/README.md

-# Dad-Jokes

-An app that allows you to get Dad Jokes on demand.

-Random jokes generated from the dad jokes API
 # Chuck-Norris-Jokes

+An app that allows you to get Chuck Norris Jokes on demand.

+Random jokes generated from the Chuck Norris jokes API